RobertsLab/sams-notebook/drafts/2020-10-28-MBD-Selection---M.magister-Sheared-Gill-gDNA-8-of-24-Samples-Set-1-of-3.md

 | CH03-15   | 21                   | 2.69               | 0.27             |
 | CH03-33   | 21                   | 3.53               | 0.35             |
 | CH05-01   | 21                   | 14.62              | 1.46             |

+Yields are much lower than expected, as Mac indicated that the _M.magister_ genome was ~7% methylated.
+However, there is more than enough DNA for the subsequent library prep with the Pico MethylSeq Kit (Zymo).